Positive feedback in coordination games: stochastic evolutionary dynamics and the logit choice rule

-(see Appendix \ref{appen:sss-NDG}); thus, the solution $s^I$ defined in \eqref{eq:l-solution}, is the stochastically stable bargaining norms under the intentional logit dynamic.
+(see Appendix \ref{appen:sss-NDG}); thus, the solution $s^I$ defined in \eqref{eq:l-solution} is the stochastically stable bargaining convention under the intentional logit dynamic.
 In addition, the following theorem shows that the Nash bargaining solution defined in \eqref{eq:l-solution} is the stochastically stable bargaining norm under the unintentional logit rule (See Table \ref{tab:solutions}).

 \begin{thm} Suppose that $f(x) \geq 0$, $f'(x)<0$, and $f''(x)<0$ for all $x$.
-Let $m^*(\delta)$ and $m^{I}(\delta)$ be the stochastically stable states under the unintentional and intentional logit models, respectively.
+Let $m^*$ and $m^{I}$ be the stochastically stable states under the unintentional and intentional logit models, respectively.
 Then we have

 as $\delta \rightarrow 0$. \end{thm} \begin{proof} See Appendix \ref{appen:sss-NDG}. \end{proof}

 \com{

 }